yunohinfo/yunohinfo.github.io/_posts/2025-10-30-how-to-start-investing-2025.md

 Your "why" defines your "how."
 If your goal is long-term growth, you'll likely choose diversified, low-risk assets like ETFs.
 If you're exploring, start small — even €10 is enough to begin.

-💡 **Pro Tip:** Many Swedish investors start with simple index funds such as the OMX Stockholm 30 or S&P 500 ETFs before picking individual stocks.
+💡 **Pro Tip:** Many investors start with simple index funds such as the S&P 500 ETFs before picking individual stocks or ETFs available in their country.
+For example, OMX Stockholm 30 if you are from Sweden.

 ---